flatiron/director/README.md

 ## Why?

-Storing the state of an application in the URL allows the URL of the application to be emailed, bookmarked or copy/pasted.
-When the URL is visited it recaptures the state of the application.
-A client side router will also notify the browser about changes to the page, so even if the page does not reload, the back/forward buttons will still give the illusion of navigation.
+Storing some information about the state of an application within the URL allows the URL of the application to be emailed, bookmarked or copied and pasted.
+When the URL is visited it restores the state of the application.
+A client side router will also notify the browser about changes to the page, so even if the page does not reload, the back/forward buttons will give the illusion of navigation.

-The HTML5 history API is NOT a replacement for using location.hash.
-It does not cater to a single-page apps.
-In fact, it is designed around the requirement that all pages should load without the ability to leverage Javascript.
-This is unfortunate for script-rich applications who's audience is 'well-known'.
-The HTML5 history API requires the URL to resolve to real assets on the server, and therefore can not be used as a superfluous state management mechanism.
+The HTML5 history API is NOT a replacement for using the location hash.
+The HTML5 history API requires that a URL resolves to real assets on the server.
+And is designed around the requirement that all pages *should* load without Javascript.
+SugarSkull targets script-rich applications who's audience is 'well-known'.

-Why not <i>backbone.js</i>?
-Backbone.js has limited support for this and covers a minute set of the cases for client side routing, it promotes a one to one relationship of routes to logic.
-What about <i>sammy.js</i>?
-Sammy.js is a jquery plugin that tries to emulate server side routing which introduces unnecessary concepts.
+SugarSkull enhances ***backbone.js***!
+It covers more cases and provides a more expressive way to define routes and associate logic with them.
+It's a lightweight alternative to ***sammy.js***, narrowly focused on routing.

 Are single page apps a problem for SEO?
-Yes and No. SugarSkull is meant for script-heavy web-apps, you can use it for script-heavy web-sites, but learn how google and other search engines crawl and index pages before you decide on anything.
+Yes and No. SugarSkull is meant for script-heavy web-apps, you can use it for web-sites, but learn how google and other search engines crawl and index pages before you decide on anything.

 ## How?